Fort William Summer Hols, Day 2: Gulvain

 The route profile looked like the bike out would be easier than yesterday.
 It probably was, but wearing hill walking trousers rather than padded shorts made me question this as I bumped up and down across the rougher terrain in parts.
-It also seemed as if there was a fair but of descent which is never ideal in and out and back route.
+It also seemed as if there was a fair but of descent which is never ideal on an out and back route.
 As it transpired, by the time we’d dumped the bikes we’d gone up more than down according to the Garmin.

 Starting the walk we had a very short flat section before the ascent began.
 I was less than thrilled with the 700 metres of ascent before reaching the ridge.
 The weather wasn’t the best – driech – and as we approached the halfway point in our ascent the fine drizzle turned to a light rain.
 Further on, realising that we were beginning to get wet, the waterproofs went on.
 A good call, as aside from brief intervals it was fairly persistent drizzle or rain for much of the walk.